Tiamz01/mlops-spacy-sentiment-analysis/README.md

 ## Next steps

 I plan to deploy it on my hosting and test performance with other Amazon reviews (other categories).

+Stay tuned!

+## Support

+🙏 Thank you for your attention and time!

+- If you experience any issue while following this instruction (or something left unclear), please add it to [Issues](/issues), I'll be glad to help/fix.
+And your feedback, questions & suggestions are welcome as well!
+- Feel free to fork and submit pull requests.

+If you find this project helpful, please ⭐️star⭐️ my repo https://github.com/dmytrovoytko/mlops-spacy-sentiment-analysis to help other people discover it 🙏

+Made with ❤️ in Ukraine 🇺🇦 Dmytro Voytko